 The most obvious solution would be to set up your Linux machine as a dual boot with Windows.

 Simply use Linux for your main OS or desktop and when you want to play your games boot up as a Windows machine.
 This is viewed by many as a compromise solution as they chose Linux to avoid using Windows.

 The good news is there are now many open source and commercial solutions that allow you to play Windows games or install any other Windows application without the need for Windows.

 A clever tool known as WINE allows you to run many apps including Office or Windows games as if they were native Linux apps.

-The main problem with WINE for many users is the heavy use of the command-line tool–great if you are a purist and the command-line tool doesn’t faze you at all.
-But most users prefer a graphical interface which allows them to point and click through their games and apps.
+The main problem with WINE for many users is the heavy use of the command-line tool–great if you are a purist and the command-line tool doesn’t phase you at all.
+But most users prefer a graphical interface that allows them to point and click through their games and apps.
 Some developers have created graphical “overlays” that sit on top of WINE and make it easier for most to use.